Selvaticus/mit-6.824-2020/README.md

 ## Notes

-As opossed to previous years this edition of the class is presented in Go, so that is the language we are going to be using.
+As opossed to previous years this edition of the class is presented in Go, so that is the language I'm using.
 More can be found [here](https://golang.org)